cbmrphenomics/cbmrphenomics.github.io/esrum/source/index.rst

 Welcome to the Esrum HPC cluster at The Novo Nordisk Foundation Center for Basic Metabolic Research (CBMR_).
-The Esrum cluster is managed by the `Phenomics Platform`_ and is available to employees at CBMR and collaborators visiting CBMR.
+The Esrum cluster is managed by the `Phenomics Platform`_ and is available to employees at CBMR as well as collaborators visiting CBMR.

 -  See the :ref:`page_contact` page for information about how and where to contact us.